UW-Macrostrat/macrostrat-api/v2/README.md

 ### .log(type, messsage)

 Simply log something to the console.
-A convinience for `console.log`.
+A convinience for `larkin.trace`.

 ### .defineFields(route, callback)